-Depreciation is calculated over the depreciable amount, which is the cost of an asset, or other amount substituted for cost, less its residual value.
+Depreciation is the sytematic allocation of the depreciable amount of an asset over its useful life.
+Depreciable amount is the cost of an asset, or other amount substituted for cost, less its residual value.

 Depreciation is recognized in profit or loss on a declining or straight-line basis, over the estimated useful lives of each part of an item of property, plant and equipment, since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.